 These are the best slow roasted pulled pork sandwiches I’ve ever had.
-It probably (definitely) has something to do with the Chipotle Bacon BBQ Sauce (< click the text for the recipe) and yes, the sauce does have bacon in it and it is amazingly tasty.
+It probably (definitely) has something to do with the Chipotle Bacon BBQ Sauce (< click the text for the recipe, picture below) and yes, the sauce does have bacon in it and it is amazingly tasty.

-Both the sandwich and the barbecue sauce are updated from the original recipse I posted years ago with better pictures and added videos.
+Both the sandwich and the barbecue sauce are updated from the original recipe I posted years ago with better pictures and added videos.

 When a roast pork is literally falling apart on its own, there’s nothing more satisfying that taking 2 forks and shredding the meat.
 If you used a bone-in cut of meat, the bone should pull right out, cleanly.
 That is when you know it is done.